OCD

 • Don’t blame or shame your teen – it can be extremely frustrating to have a child with obsessive-compulsive disorder.
 Yet many of the difficult behaviors he or she may be displaying are likely not intentional, and thus, it is not helpful to yell, punish, or blame your child.

-• Help your teen seek treatment and continue to encourage him or her to follow through with treatment plan and recommended services.
+• Help your teen seek treatment and continue to encourage him or her to follow through with the treatment plan and recommended services.

-This post was last modified on January 20, 2022 5:28 pm
+This post was last modified on April 16, 2025 5:21 pm

 Share